OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/launchers/web/muxbuilder/README.md

 The yaml is generated in the html page, it is intended to be copied into the final yaml document.
 Enjoy!

+## Bonus: Markers and Borders generator
+See `marker.builder.html` and `marker.maker.leaflet.html`.
+They can run in standalone (no server required) but they need an Internet connection.

 ---